“Garner was an engineer. He was used to dealing with machines. Command is about people.” -Lee Adama, Battlestar Galactica

 One of the basic concepts taught in the Dale Carnegie Training Leadership Training for Managers is that people support a world they help create.
-So one way to get your team motivated is by letting them have a say in how their work environment is put together.
+Then one way to motivate your team is to let them have a say in putting together their work environment.

-If they have some control and some ownership over their environment, then they will hold themselves responsible to achieving outcomes that are beneficial to the company.
+If they have some ownership over their environment, they will hold themselves responsible to achieving outcomes that are beneficial to the company.

 Don’t dictate like Bob.
 Having your team operating for three days out of a 5-day work week is not inefficient.
-Let your people take ownership of their environment and they will work to achieve outcomes beneficial to the longevity of the company.
+Let your people take ownership of their environment and they will work to achieve outcomes beneficial to the company.

 Interested in learning more methods for creating a supportive environment?

 Want to know more about the difference between management and leadership?

 Then I encourage you to review the processes outlined in the Leadership Training for Managers program here.

 And if you are in the Modesto area and want to know more about the impact the Dale Carnegie Course can have your team members, check out the full spectrum of training programs here.